 This will only work for some lecture topics, but I have found it really useful for an Introduction to Psychology module that I am currently teaching.
-I have been providing students with lots of diagrams of cognitive and biological psychology concepts and have been able to use the animations concept in PowerPoint to provide students with a step-by-step description of each concept.
+I have been providing students with lots of diagrams of cognitive and biological psychology concepts and have been able to use the concept of animation in PowerPoint to provide students with a step-by-step description of each concept.

 Every higher education colleague will have their own ways of working when it comes to delivering online lectures from remote locations.
-My suggestions are only that and will not apply to very teaching session being offered in today’s university system.
+My suggestions are only that and will not apply to every teaching session being offered in today’s university system.
 The most important thing is that we can still educate students in an environment where they can be safe.
-Hopefully this will not be the new way of university teaching but a way in which we can adapt teaching during times of uncertainty.
+Hopefully, this will not be the new way of university teaching but a way in which we can adapt to teaching during times of uncertainty.

 Dr Laura Jenkins is a Teaching Associate in the School of Sport, Exercise and Health Sciences at Loughborough University.